The-Running-Dev/Demo-MenuCreator/README.md

 ## Menu Creator

 A Simple menu creator on top of .NET Core 2.2.
+This application represents a coding exsersise I was given and expected to complete in 60 minutes.

 Run Online: https://dotnetfiddle.net/eF3i6x